Bricktech2000/Website/website/public/Raspberry-Pi-Server/index.md

+> **This post is outdated**
+>
+> This website is now hosted on an old HP laptop rather than on a Raspberry Pi and uses Next JS as a backend framework instead of NodeJS.
+This post was preserved nonetheless.

+&nbsp;

+&nbsp;

 ## What is a Raspberry Pi Server?

 A Raspberry Pi server is simply a server running off of a Raspberry Pi.